NASM vs NSCA Which is the better Cert organization?

-Make sure you are fully prepared for the test before you take it because if you fail, you will have to pay a $300 retake it.
+Make sure you are fully prepared for the test before you take it because if you fail, you will have to pay $300 retake it.
 If you are a non-member, it will cost you $435 to retake the test.

 To take the test you need to hold a high school diploma or equivalent, be 18 years old and have a current CPR/AED card.

-Once you purchase the exam or package from NASM, you will need to register a date to take the test at a local lasergrade facility.
+Once you purchase the exam or package from NASM, you will need to register date to take the test at a local Lasergrade facility.
 These can be located in most major cities throughout the United States.

 The test is 120 multiple-choice questions, and you will receive two hours to pass it.
-You will receive a passing or failing grade immediately after completing the test at the lasergrade facility.
+You will receive a passing or failing grade immediately after completing the test at the Lasergrade facility.

 If you do happen to fail on your first time, you will need to pay $199 to retake the test.
 That is unless you purchased either the guided study or all-inclusive packages which includes a free retake voucher.

 The only requirements for NASM are that you are 18 years old and hold a valid CPR/AED certification.

-NSCA requires 20 hours of continuing education every two years.
-The great thing is that it only cost $50 to recertify every two years.
+NSCA (National Strength and Conditioning Association) requires 20 hours of continuing education every two years.
+The great thing is that it only costs $50 to recertify every two years.

-They charge $99 to get recertified, but they also have the option to never pay a recertification fee every gym for one charge of $299.
+They charge $99 to get recertified, but also provide the option to never pay a recertification fee ever again for one charge of $299.
 This is a good deal especially if you know you are going to be doing personal training for over six years.

 Conclusion on NSCA vs NASM

-Both NSCA and NASM are accredited by the NCCA.
+Both NSCA personal training certification and NASM personal training certification are accredited by the NCCA.
 This makes both certifications very credible.

 Every gym owner that I have ever spoken with speaks highly of both of these certifications.
 You should not have any trouble getting a job with either one.

-I believe that being trained by NASM will he give you a more diverse range of skills and will allow you to train a broader range of individuals.
+I believe that being trained by NASM will give you a more diverse range of skills and will allow you to train a broader range of individuals.